marnie-k/hello-world/README.md

 # hello-world
 This is me practicing GIT.
-I am learning about GIT and practicing branching
+I am learning about GIT and practicing branching.